dustinfast/intuitive_agent/notes.md

 Note: An additional set of input nodes for each ANN may eventually be explored, to represent short/long term working memory. and the realization that moving from one context to the next is often (if not always) completely subconscious.
 The attenuator pops an element from each input-layer pipe, assigns it a weight, and the weighted elements to the output layer.
 The weight assigned is dictated by an evolutionary function implemented via a genetic algorithm.
 HEURISTIC??
-Expand intutive layer to include a shove queue representing workig memeory Why only 3 systems?
+Expand intutive layer to include a shove queue representing working memeory Why only 3 systems?
 Further, it appears we can only go one level "up" - a person has the ability to think about themselves, but they cannot think about themselves thinking, therefore, there appears again to be two two primary "systems" at work - the data "filter", or "pattern recognizer" and the analytical agent.

 It attempts to model as either contributing to homeostasis, or not

 Apply to:
-	a_0 = digits, a_1 = letters.
-Success = Connecting of concepts
-	maze navigation?
-	NLP?
-	"Hand" counting to N in sequence?
-	Each ANN is digit classifier: get agent to spell a word - on success, no store state -genetic alg does work each time.
+	Each ANN is an i_th letter classifier: get attentive layer to find new words a_0 equals 0th digit, a_1 = 1th digit.
+Attentive layer discovers digits such as pi. maze navigation
-	Pick out patterns across each input from noise?
+	Pick out patterns from noise
 	Give two forms of an equation and determine which is "better" Each ann is a mode of operation
 	Agent decides some binary conceptual comparison-based decision